 The Japanese daffodil blooms from December to April (Hayashi et al., 2013), and its flowers are creamy white (Fukui Prefecture Tourism and Sales Department, Cultural Promotion Division, 2019).
 It consists of three outer perianth segments (sepals) and three inner perianth segments (petals), which are joined at the base.
 Furthermore, a structure unique to daffodils is a yellow, cup-shaped part, which is called the corona.
 The stamens and pistil are housed inside this.

-They are usually single-flowered, but double-flowered varieties are also known, and these are called Yaezuisen (double-flowered daffodils).
-Narcissus tazetta ‘It's called 'Plenus'.
+While they are usually single-flowered, double-flowered varieties are also known, and these are called Yaezuisen Narcissus tazetta 'Plenus'.

 This is a bit complicated, but the chromosomes are triploid.
 In triploid organisms, there are three sets of chromosomes.
 When creating cells that produce offspring, the two sets of chromosomes that normally exist should be divided into one set each, but this doesn't happen in triploid organisms, so they cannot reproduce through seeds.